 Overall, these companies represent the vast majority of food advertising directed to children in terms of the number of ads and the ad spend.
 Participating companies vary in their product portfolios.
 While some participants may advertise products to children in accordance with CFBAI’s standards, others have committed to not advertise foods or beverages to children at all.

-CFBAI participation is not restricted to these 19 companies and not all companies that advertise foods generally or to children participate in the program.
+CFBAI participation is open to all food, beverage, and restaurant companies and not all companies that advertise foods generally or to children participate in the program.
 CFBAI actively seeks out and is always open to new participants.
 Responsible marketing practices, especially regarding children, are an important part of corporate social responsibility and CFBAI welcomes non-participants to join the program or use its strict Uniform Nutrition Criteria when advertising to children.

 Under CFBAI’s Core Principles (or “standards”), participants commit to advertise only foods that meet CFBAI’s nutrition criteria or to not advertise foods to children at all.
 CFBAI’s media coverage includes child-directed TV, print, radio, digital media, product placements and product integrations, and mobile media.
 All participants also agree to not market any foods to children in elementary schools.

-All participants also have a policy to not engage in advertising primarily directed to children under age six.
+Additionally, all participants have a policy to not engage in advertising primarily directed to children under age six.

 All participants must comply with CFBAI’s Core Principles.
 Each participant develops a company-specific pledge that details how it will meet the Core Principles.
 Participants that advertise foods to children must submit nutritional information regarding foods they may advertise to children to the CFBAI program administrator before advertising them.
 CFBAI’s website maintains a Product List that reflects these foods and that is regularly updated.